microsoft/vscode-docs/docs/languages/php.md

 ContentId: DD4E5A59-1586-4A5D-8047-3D58B2FE6937
 PageTitle: PHP Programming with Visual Studio Code
 DateApproved: 6/6/2016
-MetaDescription: Learn about Visual Studio Code features (syntax highlighting, snippets, linting) for PHP development.
+MetaDescription: Learn about Visual Studio Code editor features (syntax highlighting, snippets, linting) and extensions for PHP.
 ---

 # PHP Programming in VS Code

 Visual Studio Code is a great editor for PHP development.
-You get features like syntax highlighting and bracket matching, IntelliSense, and snippets out of the box and you can add more functionality through community created VS Code [extensions](/docs/editor/extension-gallery.md).
+You get features like syntax highlighting and bracket matching, IntelliSense (code completion), and snippets out of the box and you can add more functionality through community created VS Code [extensions](/docs/editor/extension-gallery.md).

 ![show PHP IntelliSense](images/php/php-intellisense.png)